blurb/blurb.github.io/source/2014-11-20-environment-customizations.html.markdown

 that indicate controllers and views respectively.
 Useful for tracking down execution in unfamiliar code

-### Git section
+##### Git section

 There's a lot of writing on the internet about how the basic interface to git is mega confusing.
 I agree.
-That's why I mage my own.
+That's why I made my own.
 Common operations get their own three (or sometimes four) -letter shortcuts.
 My normal workflow consists of the following: